diodechain/website/index.md

   class: hero--homepage
   animated: true
   heading: Privacy-first collaboration for executives and teams
-  subheading: Communicate with colleagues and access corporate tools.
-No data stored on any server.
+  subheading: Messaging with colleagues and remote acceess to applications when security of comunications and data is paramount.
+We never store any of your sensitive information on our servers or in the cloud.
   buttons:
   - title: Request Demo
     url: "https://diodedemo.paperform.co/"